rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

-The objective of this tutorial is to spare you the pain and confusion around installing, updating, and uninstalling the various editions and versions of Node (aka NodeJs).
+The objective of this tutorial is to spare you the pain and confusion around installing, updating, and uninstalling the various editions and versions of Node (aka NodeJs, with Js for JavaScript).

 <a name="Editions"></a>